oracle-livelabs/database/23cfree/js-generic-json/json.md

         }

         // drop the collection to complete this lab.
 In other scenarios
-        // this might be a dangerous operation since the collection and
+        // this might be a dangerous operation because the collection and
         // all its documents are removed permanently col.drop();
     }